 Furthermore, the Strategic Concept states that: “NATO will take all necessary steps to ensure the credibility, effectiveness, safety and security of the nuclear deterrent mission.
 The Alliance is committed to ensuring greater integration and coherence of capabilities and activities across all domains and the spectrum of conflict, while reaffirming the unique and distinct role of nuclear deterrence.
 NATO will continue to maintain credible deterrence, strengthen its strategic communications, enhance the effectiveness of its exercises and reduce strategic risks.”

 The Alliance reaffirms the imperative to ensure the broadest possible participation by Allies concerned in the agreed nuclear burden-sharing arrangements to demonstrate Alliance unity and resolve.

-The Deterrence and Defence Posture Review (DDPR) was endorsed by Allied Heads of State and Government at the NATO Chicago Summit in May 2012.
+The Deterrence and Defence Posture Review (DDPR) was endorsed by Allied Heads of State and Government at the 2012 Chicago Summit.
 The DDPR stressed that the fundamental purpose of Alliance nuclear forces is deterrence, which is essentially a political function.
 While the Alliance focuses on the maintenance of effective deterrence, political control of nuclear weapons will be kept under all circumstances and nuclear planning and consultation within the Alliance will be in accordance with political guidance.

-The key principles of NATO’s nuclear policy are established by the Heads of State and Government of the 30 members of the Alliance.
+The key principles of NATO’s nuclear policy are established by all NATO Heads of State and Government.
 The development and implementation of NATO’s nuclear policy are the responsibility of the Nuclear Planning Group (NPG).
 The NPG provides the forum for consultation on all issues that relate to NATO nuclear deterrence.
-All Allies, with the exception of France, which has decided not to participate, are members of the NPG.
+All Allies – with the exception of France, which has decided not to participate – are members of the NPG.